leolanese/leolanese/README.md

 </p>

 <p>
-  My mission is problem-solving.
-Dive in, tackling issues directly and avoiding unnecessary complexities. `Software Engineer is about provide a solution for a problem using tech.`
+  My mission: Problem-solving.
+Dive in, tackling issues directly and avoiding unnecessary complexities.
+  My philosophy: Software Engineer is about provide a solution for a problem using tech.
 </p>